Archerofyail/AStarInUnity/README.md

 AStarInUnity
 ============

 A version of A* in Unity that displays the list of nodes in the Open list, closed list, and the path taken.
+A demo of this is available [here](http://archerofyail.github.io/NetworkingDemo/NetworkingDemo.html)